MOVEit

-MOVEit is a managed file transfer software produced by Ipswitch, Inc. MOVEit encrypts files and uses secure File Transfer Protocols to transfer data with automation, analytics and failover options.
-The software has been used in the healthcare industry by companies such as Rochester Hospital and Medibank, as well as thousands of IT departments in financial services, high technology, and government.
+MOVEit is a managed file transfer software product produced by Ipswitch, Inc. (now part of Progress Software).
+MOVEit encrypts files and uses file transfer protocols such as FTP(S) or SFTP to transfer data, as well as providing automation services, analytics and failover options.
+The software has been used in the healthcare industry by companies such as Rochester Hospital and Medibank, as well as thousands of IT departments in high technology, government, and financial service companies like Zellis.

 History

 MOVEit was released in 2002 by Standard Networks.
 In 2006, the company released integration between MOVEit and antivirus software to stop the transfer of infected files.

 Ipswitch acquired MOVEit in 2008 when the company purchased Standard Networks.
 MOVEit Cloud was announced in 2012 as a cloud-based file transfer management software.
 MOVEit Cloud was the first enterprise-class cloud managed file transfer software.
-It is scalable with and can share files system-to-system, group, or person-to-person.
+It is scalable and can share files system-to-system, with groups, or person-to-person.

-In 2013, MOVEit clients were released for the IOS and Android platform.
-The release included a configuration wizard, as well as email Encryption.
+In 2013, MOVEit clients were released for the iOS and Android platforms.
+The release included a configuration wizard, as well as email encryption.

 Ipswitch Analytics was released in 2015 to monitor and report data through the MOVEit software.
 The analytic data includes an activity monitor and automated report creation.
 Ipswitch Analytics can access data from MOVEit file transfer and automation servers.
 That same year, Ipswitch Failover was released.
 The software can return recovery point objectives (RPO) in seconds with a recovery time objectives (RTO) of less than a minute, which increases the availability of MOVEit.

+2023 data breach

+On 31 May 2023, Progress reported a SQL injection vulnerability in MOVEit Transfer and MOVEit Cloud (CVE-2023-34362).
+The vulnerability's use was widely exploited in late May 2023.
+The 31 May vulnerability allows an attacker to access MOVEit Transfer's database from its web application without authenticating.
+The attacker may then be able to execute SQL statements that alter or delete entries in the database, and infer information about the structure and contents of the database.
+Data exfiltration in the widespread May–June attacks by the Russian-speaking cyber crime group Cl0p may have been primarily focused on data stored using Microsoft Azure.
+Upon discovery, Progress launched an investigation, alerted its customers of the issue and provided mitigation steps (blocking all HTTP and HTTPS traffic to MOVEit), followed by the development and release of a security patch.
+On 15 June, another vulnerability that could lead to unauthorized access became public (CVE-2023-35708).